Alsa5/GestureIt/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For questions or support, contact AL.Sakthi(mailto:alsa21104.it@rmkec.ac.in).
+For questions or support, contact Sakthi Alagappan (mailto:alsa21104.it@rmkec.ac.in).